 In short, you’re better off visiting during the spring or summer if you want to eat with your dog.
 That’s when the most restaurants have outdoor seating.

-A side note: many establishments have special treats just for four-legged visitors.
+Many establishments also have special treats just for four-legged visitors.
 For example: the Pooch-ini at the original Shake Shack in Madison Square Park is a custard-and-dog-biscuit concoction (they note, however, that it’s intended only for large dogs).

 More Stuff to Do with Your Dog